thelumiereguy/CrashWatcher-Android/README.md

 ### A Custom Uncaught Exception Handler, which can be used to pinpoint crashe, which includes :
 - Stacktrace of the crash
 - The screens (Activities and Fragments) which lead up to the crash
-- The intents and bundle data sent to those screens.
+- The intents and bundle data sent to those screens
+- Share the above data to other apps or just copy the text.

 </br>